Probiotics are a type of good bacteria that provide numerous health benefits. Let’s take a look at how and why they are good for you.

 If you would like to get your probiotics from your food, there are various foods that can be either fortified with probiotics or have them naturally.
 These include:

 Researchers and medical professionals are still learning more about the benefits of probiotics and what they can do for your overall health.
 But the majority of research has revealed that bacteria are an essential part of how your body functions and more friendly or good bacteria can only help you.

 Learn more about probiotics in this video from Doctor Mike:

-Consider taking a probiotic supplement on a daily basis in addition to leading a healthy lifestyle with a balanced diet and regular moderate exercise.
 As always, speak to your doctor before taking any new supplements or medication.